Home Selling Guide

 What’s next?

-After the closing, you’ll:
+After the completion, you’ll:

 • Receive the proceeds from the sale, usually by wire transfer.

-• Save your closing documents and home improvement records for taxes.
+• Save your completion records for taxes.

 Congratulations!
 You can shake hands with your Keller Williams agent: you’ve successfully sold your home.